thoughtbot/ruby-science/book/principles/open_closed_principle.md

 \clearpage

-Now we can write a mailer implementation that checks to see if a user is unsubscribed before sending them messages:
+Now we can write a mailer implementation that checks to see if users are unsubscribed before sending them messages:

 ` app/mailers/unsubscribeable_mailer.rb@c98ed5e0